dgerabagi/data-curation-environment/flattened_repo.md

 # Artifact A99: DCE - Response Regeneration Workflow Plan
 # Date Created: C50
 # Author: AI Model & Curator
-# Updated on: C76 (Refine UI behavior for single-tab regen from main view)
+# Updated on: C78 (Add double-click confirmation and per-tab progress view)

 - **Key/Value for A0:**
-- **Description:** Details the user stories and technical implementation for the "Regenerate" button in the PCPP, including logic for regenerating empty tabs, all tabs, and a new per-tab refresh feature.
+- **Description:** Details the user stories and technical implementation for the "Regenerate" button in the PCPP, including logic for regenerating empty tabs, all tabs, and a new per-tab refresh feature with double-click confirmation.
 - **Tags:** feature plan, ui, ux, workflow, regeneration

 ## 1. Vision & Goal

-The workflow for generating AI responses needs to be more flexible.
-Users may decide they need more responses after the initial batch, or a single response might fail to parse or be of low quality.
-The goal of this feature is to provide intuitive controls for regenerating responses, both globally and individually, without forcing the user to start a new cycle.
+The workflow for generating AI responses needs to be more flexible and deliberate.
+Users may decide they need more responses after the initial batch, a single response might be of low quality, or they may accidentally click the regenerate button.
+The goal of this feature is to provide intuitive, granular controls for regenerating responses while preventing accidental actions.

 ## 2. User Stories & Button Behaviors